trenzy/BRKDCN-2607/README.md

 ## Installing Terraform

 Installing Terraform is very easy and there is support for a multitude of platforms in which you can run it on.
-To install Terraform, please visit the [repository site](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+To install Terraform, please visit ther[Terraform installation site](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for more information with respect to the version of the binary you want to install..

 ## Clone this git repository